mobify/workshop--adaptivejs-site-1x/README.md

     }
     ```

+    Finally, save the `home.js` view file and close it.

-14. Open the `home.dust` file again
+14. In the editor, from the `/adaptation/templates` folder, open the `home.dust` Dust template file again.

-    Using the list we built we can arrange the categories and products in tabs.
+    With list we built, we arrange the categories and products in tabs.

 15. Add the following markup to the home template: